716.684.8400

 Helping those who face isolation, despair and serious illness is a noble mission.
 Gifts to our Annual Friends Appeal support ongoing resident care initiatives at The GreenFields Continuing Care Community’s skilled care homes.
 Each year a team of volunteers called the Leadership Council Committee meets to assist in the personal solicitation of new and renewing benefactors.
 All donors who make an annual gift of $500 or more are granted Leadership Council status and are entitled to special recognition opportunities, including our Benefactors Reception.
 Donors who make an annual gift of at least $500 and also ask others to do the same are entitled to become members of the Leadership Council Committee.

-Our 2024 campaign total came to $1,056,807, which is the third-highest Leadership Council total in campaign history.
-2024 was the third year in a row that our Leadership Council campaign exceeded $1 million.
+Our 2025 Leadership Council campaign total came to $1,056,574, which is the fourth-highest total in campaign history.
+Our 2025 total was just $233 behind our third-highest ever total in 2024.
+2025 was the fourth year in a row that our Leadership Council campaign exceeded $1 million.

-With a 2024 total of over $1 million, our collective total for all of our past Leadership Council campaigns now exceeds $12 million.
+With a 2025 total of over $1 million, our collective total for all of our past Leadership Council campaigns now exceeds $13 million.
 This funding has played a crucial role in support of important resident care initiatives of the Niagara Lutheran Health System.
 Your compassion and dedication greatly impacts the lives of so many who can no longer provide for themselves, and we simply can’t thank you enough for all you do for Niagara Lutheran!
-We are also indebted to our faithful Leadership Council Committee for all of their efforts during this campaign, and thanks also go to the Co-Chairs of our 2024 campaign, Niagara Lutheran Board Members Sharon McGuan and Rev. Mike Blackwell, for their support.
+We are also indebted to our faithful Leadership Council Committee for all of their efforts during this campaign, and thanks also go to the Co-Chairs of our 2025 campaign, Sharon McGuan and Cheryl Boling, for their support.

 Sharon L. McGuan, Co-Chair